zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 2. On the Create from Function App dialog, select the **Browse** button next to the Function App field.

-3. In the Import Azure Functions blade, select **Function App** and then select your Function App from the list, and choose **Select**.
+3. In the Import Azure Functions blade, select **Function App Configure required settings** and then select your Function App from the list, and choose **Select**.

    ![The Select Function App dialog is displayed, and hands-on-lab-SUFFIX is entered into the filter box.](media/select-function-app.png "Select Function App")